adrian154/JavaPathtracer/README.md

 ## Dark Past

 This project has two dead siblings:
-* **[Pathtracer2](https://github.com/adrian154/Pathtracer2)**: the first pathtracer to achieve Monte Carlo pathtracing.
+* **[Pathtracer2](https://github.com/adrian154/Pathtracer2)**: my first pathtracer to achieve Monte Carlo pathtracing.
 It, too, is the result of an earlier and completely unsuccessful attempt.
 Read the source code at your own peril.
 * **[java-pathtracer](https://github.com/adrian154/java-pathtracer)**: more successful but ultimately abandoned version of Pathtracer2.
 Probably failed because its name didn't adhere to Java naming convention :-)